 There are Iron Age brochs at Dun Beag, near Struan, and at several locations on the Waternish peninsula.
 Skye is home to a number of medieval castles, from Duntulm in the north, to Knock Castle and Dunscaith in the south.

 One castle that is definitely not a ruin is Dunvegan Castle, built on a rocky promontory above Loch Dunvegan.
 The castle has roots going back to the 9th century, making it probably the oldest continuously inhabited castle in Scotland.
 Dunvegan is the seat of Clan MacLeod, and visitors can see the famous MacLeod Fairy Flag, said to be gifted to a clan chieftain by his fairy wife.

 Take a short boat ride from the castle into Loch Dunvegan, to see the common seals who make the waters their home.
 For a wildlife treat of another kind, visit the Otter Sanctuary at Kyelrhea, where you can watch from hides to spot sea otters in the waters of Kyle Rhea.
 Just north, at Kyleakin, is another place for otter lovers; the Bright Water Visitor Centre, inspired by the writings of resident Gavin Maxwell, author of the Ring of Bright Water book series.

 The Geology of Skye

-The island is 50 miles long and theoretically it is 25 miles wide at its broadest point, though that measurement is tempered with the realisation that you are never more than 5 miles from the sea, no matter where you are on Skye!
+The island is 50 miles long and it is theoretically 25 miles wide at its broadest point, though that measurement is tempered with the realisation that you are never more than five miles from the sea, no matter where you are on Skye!